scoconno/scoconno.github.io/mind/personal/notes.md

 Our second premise is trivial.
 Can you remember every experience you ever had?
 I cannot!
 I remember important life events, special moments with friends and family, etc. But I certainly do not remember what I ate for lunch, on say, June 11th, 1995.
 No idea!

-3 states our conclusion.
-Since Leo does not remember Leonardo's experience of eating that birthday cake, Leo is not identical to Leonardo.
+3 states our conclusion: Leo is not identical to Leonardo.
+This is clearly false, so there must be a problem with our first two premises.
 It should be fairly obvious to you why this simple version of our third theory fails.
 It is far too demanding.
 It requires you to have complete and perfect memory, and while a few lucky individuals have such a facility, the majority of us do not.
-But, even though you may have forgotten what you ate the day after your 12th birthday, you are still numerically identical to your 12 year old self.
+And even though you may have forgotten what you ate the day after your 12th birthday, you are still numerically identical to your 12 year old self.

-## Version 2
+## Psychological Continuity Theory-Version 2

 While our first version was implausible, it can be fixed.
 A more sophisticated version of our third theory states the following: